 Artist and traveler Frank Blackwell Mayer described the camp at Traverse des Sioux: “This camp life is by no means a hardship as many might suppose, situated as we are in a beautifully picturesque and healthy country surrounded by agreeable and amusing associates, and hospitably entertained by “Uncle Sam.”
 A mattress laid on the ground and wrapped in a blanket, we breathe the pure air of the prairie and sleep as soundly as in the most luxuriant succession of novel scenes, and the variety of cheerful companions and amusing studies of character, contribute to engender good digestion and cheerfulness.
 The day is passed in visiting, reading, intercourse with the Indians, seeing the ball-plays, dances, and at night, talks by the camp fire of frontier and Indian subjects, witnessing an Indian dance or listening to their wild, monotonous music, or turning to a neighboring tent where are assembled the gentlemen of French descent the traders and voyageurs, we hear the Canadian boat songs, or the national airs of Old France sung with spirit by melodious voices.”

-Life in camp for those few weeks was marked with all sorts of positive and negative occurrences.
+Life in camp for those few weeks was marked by events both positive and negative.
 Although a major celebration was planned for July the Fourth, it was cancelled due to the unfortunate death of the missionary Robert Hopkins.
-Reverend Hopkins had been bathing in the river that morning when he was drowned.
+Reverend Hopkins had been bathing in the river that morning when he drowned.
 The camp was filled with grief following his death and a funeral was held three days later.
 But, shortly thereafter the camp celebrated a wedding ceremony.
-Nancy McClure, a young Dakota girl, and David Faribault, a young Indian trader of half-breed descent, were joined in matrimony in witness of the entire camp.
+Nancy McClure, a young Dakota girl, and David Faribault, a young Indian trader of mixed descent, were joined in matrimony in witness of the entire camp.
 The ceremony was filled with speeches, dancing, and a Dakota tradition known as the “Virgin’s Feast.”

 Along with the major events, camp life was also characterized by many small events.
 This included Dakota dances, competitive games of lacrosse, and theatrical performances such as the enactment of a buffalo hunt.
 Life in camp was also marked by unusually wet weather.
 It rained nearly everyday and incited the Dakota “Thunder Dance” in order to appease the Thunder Bird.

-Camp life at Traverse des Sioux had few dull moments and represented a unique mixture of cultures at a rare moment in time where past and future seemed to cross.
+Camp life at Traverse des Sioux had few dull moments and represented a unique mixture of cultures at a rare moment in time.

 Excerpt from Ceding Contempt